Marakwet District

 Marakwet District is a defunct administrative district in the former Rift Valley Province of Kenya.
 Its capital town was Kapsowar.
-The district had a population of 140.629.
+The district had a population of 140, 629 people in the 1999 Census.
 Local people are predominantly of the Marakwet tribe.

-The district was created in 1927 as Elgeyo/Marakwet District.
-It was split into Marakwet and Keiyo Districts in 1994.
+The district was created in 1994 when Elgeyo-Marakwet District was split into Marakwet and Keiyo Districts in 1994.
 In 2010, the two districts were joined again to form Elgeyo-Marakwet County.

 Many famous Kenyan runners come from Marakwet, most notably Moses Kiptanui, Evans Rutto, Reuben Kosgei, Ezekiel Kemboi and Richard Chelimo.